Anesthesia provision in the United States: Certified Registered Nurse Anesthetists (CRNA)

-Certified Registered Nurse Anesthetists are advanced anesthesia providers advanced practice registered nurses specializing in the provision of anesthesia are Certified Registered Nurse Anesthetists (CRNAs).
+Certified Registered Nurse Anesthetists are advanced practice registered nurses specializing in the provision of anesthesia care.
 As of 2018, CRNAs represent more than 50% of the anesthesia workforce in the United States, with 52,000 providers, according to the American Association of Nurse Anesthetists, and administer more than 40 million anesthetics each year.
 Thirty-four percent of nurse anesthetists practice in communities of less than 50,000 due to the rural pass-through program where "eligible hospitals may use reasonable-costs based Part A payments in lieu of the conventional Part B payments as a rural practice inducement for nurse anesthetists to practice in small, underserved rural hospitals.

 CRNAs begin their education with a four-year Bachelor of Science degree, followed by at least one year of critical care nursing experience (most trainees enter with 3-6 years of critical care nursing experience), and completion of the CCRN certification.
 After 3 years of intensive didactic and clinical anesthesia training, they obtain a doctorate of nursing degree and they must then pass the NBCRNA national certification exam.

 CRNAs care for patients pre-, intra-, and postoperatively and practice in all facets of anesthesia care.
 They may care for patients independently but also work collaboratively as part of the healthcare teams.
 Some choose to narrow the focus of care to sub-specialize in the provision of cardiac, pediatric, pain, or obstetrical care.
 CRNAs administer anesthesia in all types of surgical cases, and are able to apply all of the accepted anesthetic techniques—general, regional, local, or sedation independently without supervision of a physician anesthesiologist.

 As of 2022, 19 governors opted out of the CRNA supervision requirement of the Centers of Medicare and Medicaid Services (CMS).